Y-YDev/DD5-Generator/README.md

 /!\ _This application is currently under development._

 This application is a treasure generation tool for Dungeon and Dragon 5th edition.
-It sets up a nestJs server that generates treasures on port 3000.
+It sets up a nestJs server that generates treasures on port 3000 that is used and displayed by a frontend on port 4000.

 Treasure generation is based on the following website: https://5e-drs.fr/les-tresors/